 In other words, “Sams Teach Yourself SQL in 10 Minutes” teaches the parts of SQL you need to know: starting with simple data retrieval and quickly going on to more complex topics including the use of sql joins, subqueries, stored procedures, cursors, triggers, and table constraints.
 The best part is you’ll learn SQL methodically, systematically and simply – in 22 short, quick lessons.
 Each lesson takes only 10 minutes or less to complete.
 Make sure you have a handle on the basics and check out this book.
 You can also use

 Alan Beaulieu’s “Learning SQL” is another one of our top SQL books for beginners.
 With its real-world style writing, this introductory guide will get you up and running with SQL quickly.
 With this book, you will:

 - Move quickly through SQL basics and learn several advanced features

 - Use SQL data statements to generate, manipulate and retrieve data

 - Create database objects, such as tables, indexes, and constraints, using SQL schema statements

 - Learn how data sets interact with queries and understand the importance of subqueries

-Whether you need to write database applications, perform administrative tasks or generate reports, this book will help you easily master all the SQL fundamentals.
+Whether you need to write database applications, perform administrative tasks or utilize a SQL report builder, this book is one of the best books to learn SQL.